 - four workshops, three of which by invitation for designated people in companies supporting our research and designated people in companies involved in the research, and a public workhsop in Rome for Public entites and local comapanies;

 - public closing convention to present our research findings with talks given by officials from our sponsoring companies, where we bestow our Smart Working Awards and present influential smart working initiatives;

 Since 2012, the Observatory has been conferring a prize, our Smart Working Awards, to support a culture of innovation in smart working, alongside generating a virtuous mechanism to share excellence in practice and give visibility to the most successful initiatives.
 This recognition will be bestowed on deserving companies and public authorities during the closing convention, together with the presentation of our research findings.

 Within the scope of our research, the Observatory will:

-- monitor the diffusion of smart working practices in Italy, closely examining initiatives and the relative planning levers;
+- monitor the diffusion of smart working practices in the large companies, SMBs, and in Public entities in Italy;

 - investigate best practice for smart working within the Italian landscape;

 - monitor the Smart Working phenomenon at European level.